saharathkleips/QtOpenGL-ComputerGraphics/README.md

 # cs480Kleips (Saharath Kleips)
-Project files for the CS 480 Computer Graphics course (Fall 2015).
+Project files for the CS 480 Computer Graphics, University of Nevada, Reno, course (Fall 2015).

 The projects focus on an understanding of 3D computer graphics and its implementations with OpenGL.
 The projects display concepts, algorithms, and design principles associated with 3D computer graphics in a practical application.
 The projects are programed in C++ using OpenGL 2.1 Mesa 10.1.3 with the first couple projects using GLUT / GLEW and the remainder using the Qt 5.5 Framework.
 All the projects have been built and tested on Ubuntu 12.04 LTS on Oracle VM VirtualBox.